Skip to main content

 Post-prequalification requirements

-In vitro diagnostics (IVDs) submitted for prequalification assessment that meet WHO prequalification requirements are included in the WHO List of Prequalified IVDs.
-In order to maintain the prequalification status of a listed product the manufacturer must, within any applicable deadlines:
+In vitro diagnostics (IVDs) that meet WHO prequalification requirements are listed in the WHO List of Prequalified IVDs.
+After Prequalification, manufacturers of prequalified IVDs must

 Fulfilment of prequalification commitments